neilnaveen/neilnaveen.github.io/content/posts/leetcode-1323.md

 ***

-This is the last part tis is were we add all the digits to a sum.
-If we add the digits all by itself the sum will not be like the first number with one digit fliped, for this we need to add the numbers times the `nummultiplyer` so it is at the correct placevalue and then we divide the `nummultiplyer` by ten so it give to correct placevalue for the second number and so on.
+This is the last part where we add all the digits to a sum.
+If we add the digits all by itself, the sum will not be like the given number with one digit flipped.
+We need to add the numbers times the `nummultiplyer` so it is at the correct place value and then divide the `nummultiplyer` by ten to the correct place value for the next number.
 ```c
 for _,i := range arr{
     sum += i*nummultiplyer